GiverofMemory/NatureVault/README.md

 * Download and unzip folder.
 * Navigate to wiki->local and rename the config.php to onlineconfig.php and rename the one with a long name to config.php.
 * Navigate to wiki->cookbook and unzip the Server.zip file.
+* Move the inner 'server' folder (not the Server folder) to the main (root) folder (the one with all the favicons and things).
+There should now be three folders in the main folder; server, wiki, and wiki.d.
-* Inside the Server folder double click pmwikiserv.bat.
+* Inside the server folder double click pmwikiserv.bat.
 A black command window will open, you must leave it open while using the wiki.
 * Open your browser and go to http://localhost/wiki/pmwiki.php

 for more info see https://www.pmwiki.org/wiki/Cookbook/Standalone